wp-plugins/buddypress-members-only/readme.txt

 1. Register page URL or redirect page for non member of your buddypress site

 == Changelog ==
+= Version 1.0.4 =
+Based on some users suggestion, since version 1.0.4, our buddypress members only plugin support wordpress too, if you disable buddypress on your site, our plugin will detect it and support wordpress members only automatically.

 = Version 1.0.2 =
 setting menu capability so the menu item will only displayed to the admin.